ironmeld/builder-hex0/README.md

 * A process launched by the internalshell cannot start with 's' or 'h'
 * Process arguments can only be 255 bytes long + 1 terminating zero byte
 * Only one child can be forked at a time.
-* The maximum depth of nested fork/execve is 5 total processes (which does not include the internalshell)
+* The maximum depth of nested fork/execve is 6 total processes (which does not include the internalshell)
+* When a parent spawns a child, (only) an 8MB snapshot of the parent process is set aside
 * waitpid returns zero from the child, regardless of the child's actual exit code.

 * Unimplemented syscalls always succeed (eax = 0).